Chad R. Richison Sells 1,950 Shares of Paycom Software, Inc. (NYSE:PAYC) Stock

-Paycom Software, Inc. (NYSE:PAYC – Get Free Report) CEO Chad R. Richison sold 1,950 shares of the stock in a transaction that occurred on Monday, July 29th.
-The stock was sold at an average price of $165.55, for a total value of $322,822.50.
-Following the sale, the chief executive officer now directly owns 2,998,358 shares of the company’s stock, valued at $496,378,166.90.
-The transaction was disclosed in a filing with the SEC, which is accessible through this link.
+Paycom Software, Inc. (NYSE:PAYC – Get Free Report) CEO Chad R. Richison sold 1,950 shares of the firm’s stock in a transaction dated Wednesday, July 31st.
+The shares were sold at an average price of $167.97, for a total value of $327,541.50.
+Following the completion of the sale, the chief executive officer now owns 2,994,458 shares of the company’s stock, valued at $502,979,110.26.
+The sale was disclosed in a document filed with the SEC, which is available through the SEC website.

-Paycom Software (NYSE:PAYC – Get Free Report) last posted its quarterly earnings results on Wednesday, May 1st.
-The software maker reported $4.25 earnings per share for the quarter, beating analysts’ consensus estimates of $1.96 by $2.29.
-Paycom Software had a return on equity of 32.84% and a net margin of 26.91%.
-The business had revenue of $499.88 million for the quarter, compared to analysts’ expectations of $495.89 million.
-Equities analysts forecast that Paycom Software, Inc. will post 6.36 earnings per share for the current year.
+Paycom Software (NYSE:PAYC – Get Free Report) last announced its earnings results on Wednesday, May 1st.
+The software maker reported $4.25 earnings per share (EPS) for the quarter, beating the consensus estimate of $1.96 by $2.29.
+The firm had revenue of $499.88 million during the quarter, compared to analyst estimates of $495.89 million.
+Paycom Software had a return on equity of 33.59% and a net margin of 26.55%.
+On average, research analysts expect that Paycom Software, Inc. will post 6.36 earnings per share for the current year.

 Paycom Software Dividend Announcement

-A number of analysts recently issued reports on the company.
-Citigroup lowered their target price on Paycom Software from $193.00 to $162.00 and set a “neutral” rating for the company in a research note on Tuesday, June 18th.
-BMO Capital Markets reduced their price target on Paycom Software from $200.00 to $190.00 and set a “market perform” rating for the company in a research report on Thursday, May 2nd.
-JPMorgan Chase & Co. upped their price target on Paycom Software from $165.00 to $175.00 and gave the stock a “neutral” rating in a research report on Thursday, May 2nd.
-Barclays reduced their price target on Paycom Software from $184.00 to $161.00 and set an “equal weight” rating for the company in a research report on Tuesday, July 16th.
-Finally, Jefferies Financial Group reduced their price target on Paycom Software from $170.00 to $145.00 and set a “hold” rating for the company in a research report on Monday, June 24th.
-Seventeen equities research analysts have rated the stock with a hold rating and three have given a buy rating to the company.
-Based on data from MarketBeat, the company currently has an average rating of “Hold” and an average price target of $236.38.
+A number of equities research analysts have commented on the company.
+Needham & Company LLC reissued a “hold” rating on shares of Paycom Software in a research note on Thursday.
+Citigroup decreased their price target on shares of Paycom Software from $193.00 to $162.00 and set a “neutral” rating for the company in a research note on Tuesday, June 18th.
+Barclays raised their price objective on shares of Paycom Software from $161.00 to $167.00 and gave the company an “equal weight” rating in a research note on Thursday.
+JPMorgan Chase & Co. boosted their target price on shares of Paycom Software from $165.00 to $175.00 and gave the stock a “neutral” rating in a research report on Thursday, May 2nd.
+Finally, Jefferies Financial Group dropped their price target on shares of Paycom Software from $170.00 to $145.00 and set a “hold” rating on the stock in a research report on Monday, June 24th.
+Seventeen equities research analysts have rated the stock with a hold rating and one has assigned a buy rating to the stock.
+According to MarketBeat, Paycom Software currently has an average rating of “Hold” and a consensus price target of $178.33.

-A number of large investors have recently added to or reduced their stakes in PAYC.
-Mather Group LLC. bought a new stake in Paycom Software in the 1st quarter valued at $26,000.
-MFA Wealth Advisors LLC bought a new position in Paycom Software during the 2nd quarter worth $26,000.
-Hexagon Capital Partners LLC increased its position in Paycom Software by 333.3% during the 4th quarter.
-Hexagon Capital Partners LLC now owns 130 shares of the software maker’s stock worth $27,000 after buying an additional 100 shares during the period.
-Migdal Insurance & Financial Holdings Ltd. bought a new position in Paycom Software during the 2nd quarter worth $27,000.
-Finally, Palisade Asset Management LLC bought a new position in Paycom Software during the 1st quarter worth $32,000.
+Several hedge funds have recently added to or reduced their stakes in the stock.
+Mather Group LLC. purchased a new stake in shares of Paycom Software during the 1st quarter worth approximately $26,000.
+Hexagon Capital Partners LLC grew its holdings in Paycom Software by 333.3% during the fourth quarter.
+Hexagon Capital Partners LLC now owns 130 shares of the software maker’s stock valued at $27,000 after purchasing an additional 100 shares during the period.
+Palisade Asset Management LLC purchased a new stake in Paycom Software in the first quarter worth $32,000.
+MFA Wealth Advisors LLC bought a new stake in shares of Paycom Software in the second quarter valued at $26,000.
+Finally, Migdal Insurance & Financial Holdings Ltd. purchased a new position in shares of Paycom Software during the 2nd quarter valued at $27,000.
 Institutional investors own 87.77% of the company’s stock.

 About Paycom Software